lorenzos/MooColorPicker/README.md

 MooColorPicker
 ==============

-A MooTools plugin for choosing a color from a list of square boxes
+A MooTools plugin for choosing a color from a list of square boxes.

 How to use